loganhankla/CSC120-A3/reflection.md

     Also start coding soon.
 Don't wait til the last two days before it's due.
 I've been doing that and letting it get on the backburner while I do assignments due earlier, and it works, but it'd be less stressful if I started earlier.
 Even just starting on the very first step, get some code in your file early in the week.
 Get your brain thinking about it.

+    Also, one thing I was talking to Dakota about is feeling like we don't actually know how to revert changes.
+We always hear how great version control and committing changes to Github is, but we don't *actually* know how to revert those changes and use the older versions.